mariuscaptari/chatapp/README.md

 Cassandra is a database that trades strong consistency for availability, which in the case of a real time chat application is ideal.
 Furthermore, Cassandra excels at storing time-series data (such as our chat data), where old data does not need to be updated, and reads are very fast.

 It also provides high scalability by putting less emphasis on data consistency.
 Consistency typically requires a master node to track and enforce what consistency means either based on rules or previously stored data.
+However, in Cassandra there are no Master nodes, since all nodes share the same hierarchical level.

 ---